-Unlikely events happen around ta'veren, both good and bad. which tend to balance each other out (ACoS, Ch.
+Unlikely events happen around ta'veren, both good and bad, which tend to balance each other out (ACoS, Ch.
 35).
-It is also possible for Aes Sedai to duplicate the effects of ta'veren, though this has not been seen in the books Robert Jordan's Blog, Wednesday, October 5th, 2005).
+It is also possible for Aes Sedai to duplicate the effects of ta'veren, though this has not been seen in the books (Robert Jordan's Blog, Wednesday, October 5th, 2005).
 Some channelers, such as Siuan (TGH, Ch.
 5), Nicola (LoC, Ch.
 38) and Logain (TEotW, Ch.
 39; LoC, Ch.
-30) have the ability to see ta'veren, though the talent is rare, supposedly more so than ta'veren themselves (This passage needs a reference).
+30) have the ability to see ta'veren, and although it is considered a "minor" talent (ACoS, Ch.
+9), the talent is rare, supposedly more so than ta'veren themselves (TGH, Ch.
+5).
 Some Ogier are also able to see ta'veren, though Loial is not one of them (TGH, Ch.
 3).
 It is also possible to find ta'veren using the Power, though few people know how (KoD, Ch.
 18).

 Effects on People

 - In Jarra, all the single people get married and several Whitecloaks quit (TDR, Ch.
 8)